ladyluck13/VerifySketchConfig/README.md

 # We read in the specified ino file, make modification, and write it back out,
 # to the same file.
 This avoid issues with relative paths and stuff like that.
 #
-# Usage: VerifySketchConfig.py
+# Usage: VerifySketchConfig.py [/path/to/arduino]
 # Iterates through ./examples/* to build them all, so call it from your
 #     Arduino library's top-level directory.
-It looks in ./examples/*
+It looks in ./examples/* for
+#     files ending in .ino.
+# You can optionally specify the path to your arduino executable.
 #
 # Written by Matthew Beckler and Adam Wolf, for Wayne and Layne, LLC.
 # Released under terms of the GPL version 2.